 Lack of Support

 The most telling sign that it’s time to replace your RV mattress is when you notice a lack of support.
-If the RV mattress is no longer providing the comfort and support it once did, then you will struggle to get a good night’s sleep.
+If the RV mattress no longer provides the comfort and support it once did, then you will struggle to get a good night’s sleep.
 A mattress has two jobs – cradle your body weight and provide soft cushioning.

 When it stops doing either of these its days of value and service are over.
 If you notice you can no longer find a comfortable sleeping position n the mattress, the chances are it has lost its ability to support your body weight.
 It’s time for, out with the old and in with the new.